AWSome-Town-Hall/Resources/README.md

     - AWS
     - Freemium
 ```
+_Please change the topic tags relevant to the title._

 - `title` - Title of tutorial (`string`; required)
 - `link` - Working URL where tutorial can be found (`string`; required)